sazad32/Keys/README.md

 # Keys
-A password storing android app using React Native
+A password storing android app using React Native.

+Screen Shots of the application show all the implemented functionalities of the app.